weronikaolejniczak/weronikaolejniczak/README.md

 ---

-I work as a **Web Developer**.
-In my free time, I like to play around with tech - back-end, mobile, embedded systems, 3D programming and more.
+I work as a **Front-end Engineer**.
+In my free time, I like to develop indie games.

 I studied Computer Science in English at Adam Mickiewicz University in Poznan and I have a Bachelor of Engineering degree.